How to deal with annoying housemates

 When you need a crazy night out, this is your guy/girl.
 The only issue is that they always seem to take things too far.

 You pass them in the hallway the morning after, half-naked with toilet roll trailing from the bathroom.
 Or you'll find them asleep under the kitchen table because they couldn't quite make it up the stairs to bed.

 They make the house smell of stale smoke, and you're constantly being woken up to let them in at 4am because they've lost their keys and need money to pay the taxi driver.

 The Party Animal's lifestyle leaves them perpetually without funds, and you find yourself buying them drinks when you can't even afford to eat this week.

 How to deal with The Party Animal housemate

 Try being annoyingly chipper when they're lying on the sofa with a rotten hangover.
-Turn the lights on and hoover under their feet to really hammer home the message that while they're slowly destroying their liver and rinsing their Student Loan, the rest of you are getting on with your lives.
+Turn the lights on and hoover under their feet to really hammer home the message that while they're slowly destroying their liver and rinsing their Maintenance Loan, the rest of you are getting on with your lives.

 When you see they're heading out to a club after making excuses for not being able to pay the bills, don't hide how their cheek has left you feeling shocked and appalled.

 Try not to ignore the phone calls too much, as they may actually need your help every once in a while.
 But should it start getting out of hand, communication is the best solution – sit them down and have a chat about what's going on.

 The Drama Queen/King